astudenova/p300_alpha/README.md

 ----------------------------

 p_compute_bsi.py - pipeline for computation of baseline-shift indices (BSI) in sensor space.
-This pipeline generates data derivatives for figs. 3, 4, S4a.
+This pipeline generates data derivatives for figs. 6.

 p_read_erp_alpha_save.py - pipeline for computation of saving ERs and alpha envelopes in sensor space.
-This pipeline generates data derivatives for figs. 1, 2, S3.
+This pipeline generates data derivatives for figs. 2, 3, 4, S3.

 p_save_covariance_apply_csp.py - pipeline for computation of covariance matrices and CSP filter and pattern.
-This pipeline generates data derivatives for figs. 8a, 8c.
+This pipeline generates data derivatives for figs. 7a, 7c.

 p_source_reconstruction.py - pipeline for computation of saving ERs and alpha envelopes in source space.
-This pipeline generates data derivatives for figs. 5, 6.
+This pipeline generates data derivatives for figs. 5.

 plot_simulated.py - pipeline for plotting using simulated data (without statistical assessment)

-plots.py - pipeline for plotting fig. 1-8
+plots.py - pipeline for plotting fig. 2-7

-simulations_figs.py - simulates non-zero mean oscillations for figure in Introduction and Methods section, and in Supplementary file
+simulations_figs.py - simulates non-zero mean oscillations for fig. 1 in Introduction and fig. 8 Methods section, and in Supplementary file fig. S4

 tools_external.py - functions from other researchers